 A. Yes, the music from Oklahoma! is available on YouTube here.
-You can also watch the 1955 Oklahoma! movie on YouTube here.
+You can also watch the 1968 Oliver! movie on YouTube here.
 Clips from Goodspeed’s production will be available on this page in July.
-Because A Connecticut Christmas Carol is a brand new musical, we don’t have any music or clips available yet.
-Stay tuned as we get closer to December!
+You can view clip's from last year's production of A Connecticut Christmas Carol above.

 Q. How long is the performance?

-A. Oklahoma! is approximately 2 and ½ hours and it includes a 15-minute intermission.
+A. Oliver! is approximately 2 and 45 minutes and it includes a 15-minute intermission.
 A Connecticut Christmas Carol will be 90 minutes with no intermission.

 Q. How can I help spread the word?

 - Word of mouth - talk about the performance to friends, clients, and parents